All Episodes

 And those things were not done in 30 seconds.

-I agree, they probably prepared for it.
+They probably prepared for it.

-So they prepared for it, knowing the photo had been taken.
+So they prepared for it knowing the photo had been taken.

-And I'd like to add here that the spin that they put on it is that they added, and the experts have concluded it is just a MESA.
+And I'd like to add here that the spin that they put on it is that they added, and the experts have concluded it is just a Mesa.

-Cynthia, you're going to have to hold on.
+You're going to have to hold on.

-We're out of break point here.
+We're at a break point here.

 We'll be right back.

-Well, call ArcBel from west of the Rockies at 1-800-618-8255.
+Well, call Ark Bell from west of the Rockies at 1-800-618-8255.

 East of the Rockies at 1-800-825-5033.

-First-time callers may recharge at 1-775-727-1222.
+First-time callers may rechart at 1-775-727-1222.

-And to recharge on the toll-free international line, call your AT&T operator and have them dial...
+And to rechart on the toll-free international line, call your AT ⁇ T operator and have them dial 800-893-0903.

-dial 800-893-0903.
-This is Coast to Coast AM with Art Bell on the Premier Radio Network.
+This is Coast to Coast AM with Arpell on the Premier Radio Network.

-the new image that NASA has provided and a very good image it is of the Mesa slash face
+Well, that would be Arpell and Richard C. Hoagland and Kinthea, all of us talking about the new image that NASA has provided, and a very good image it is, of the Mesa slash face on Mars, however you need to think about it.

-We'll do one more segment, then we'll head toward open lines on a Friday night, Saturday morning.
+We'll do one more segment, then we'll head toward Open Lines on a Friday night, Saturday morning.

 This is the end of side one.

-Finally, I have managed to get the moving photo to work, the moving picture to work, using Internet Explorer, Richard, and hitting refresh did the trick.
+Finally, I have managed to get the moving photo to work, the moving picture to work.

 When I hit refresh, it suddenly ran.